 Enterococci are widely distributed in the environment and have co-evolved as common microorganisms within the gastrointestinal microbiota since the transition of terrestrial animals from water to land 1.
 From this diverse lineage, the distantly related species Enterococcus faecalis and Enterococcus faecium, evolved independently to become members of the human gut microbiome.
 These microbes establish their niche as commensals within the first 10 days following birth 2,3 and typically compose < 0.1% of the gut microbiome 4.
 Under certain circumstances, E. faecalis and E. faecium have the potential to become pathogenic.
 These conditions are commonly met in the healthcare setting, where several features acquired over the course of their evolution have allowed E. faecalis and E. faecium to become important healthcare-associated pathogens 5.

-These microbes have the inherent ability to survive commonly used disinfection routines and persist on surfaces in healthcare settings, therefore facilitating patient-to-patient transmission 6.
+These microbes can survive commonly used disinfection routines and persist on surfaces in healthcare settings, therefore facilitating patient-to-patient transmission 6.
 They are also increasingly antibiotic resistant, both due to an intrinsic resistance to commonly used broad-spectrum antibiotics such as cephalosporins and carbapenems 7 as well as an impressive capacity to acquire mobile genetic elements through horizontal gene transfer to increase fitness 8.
 Even more pressing is that newly developed antibiotics targeting gram-positive pathogens are either inactive against Enterococci or have rapid resistance emergence develop 9,10,11,12.
-Finally, antibiotics with activity against enterococci, including beta-lactams in the case of E. faecalis, are bacteriostatic and therefore require prolonged courses of combination antibiotic therapy to prevent relapse 13.These traits combined with inadequate antibiotic stewardship and increases in aggressive medical treatment undertaken by increasingly older patient populations have resulted in a rise in severe, invasive infections with a mortality rate of 25-50% in EcB 7,14,10,9,11,6
+Finally, antibiotics with activity against enterococci, including beta-lactams in the case of E. faecalis, are bacteriostatic and therefore require prolonged courses of combination antibiotic therapy to prevent relapse 13.These traits combined with inadequate antibiotic stewardship and increases in aggressive medical treatment undertaken by increasingly older patient populations have resulted in a rise in severe, invasive infections with a mortality rate of 25-50% in EcB 7,14,10,9,11,6.

 Host factors are well appreciated to be critical determinants of the outcome of host-microbe interactions15, and they have been utilized as prognostic biomarkers to inform on the trajectory of patient outcome in a variety of diseases ranging from COVID-19 to cancer 16,17.
-Molecular features associated with mortality have been described in S. aureus bacteremia 18, but in the context of EcB prediction of mortality has thus far been limited to crude clinical metrics such as severity of illness, and age 19.
+Molecular features associated with mortality have been described in S. aureus bacteremia 18, but in the context of EcB prediction of mortality has thus far been limited to crude clinical metrics such as severity of illness and age 19.
 A broad profile of the molecular features of systemic response in a well-documented EcB patient cohort would facilitate the discovery of any associations with successful and suboptimal outcomes.

 To describe the systemic host response in EcB patients, we employed high-resolution Tandem Mass Tag (TMT) LCMS3 mass spectrometry (MS)-based proteomics and metabolomics to profile plasma samples collected from clinical EcB cases as well as healthy controls.
 Furthermore, we utilized previously published results from our group to compare the deviations from homeostasis observed in EcB and S. aureus bacteremia.This data set provides an initial assessment of the ability to use unbiased molecular features of the host response to predict the presence of EcB, whether the bacteremia is caused by E. faecalis or E. faecium, and the outcome of the infection.
 The enhanced understanding provided by this multi-omic resource can serve as a starting point for developing novel therapeutic strategies aimed at improving patient outcomes in EcB.